-The strongly electrified heat sector uses highly efficient heat pumps for domestic hot water and space heating, partly supplied by decentralised rooftop PV.
+The BPS, as a central scenario of this study, relies on different sources for electricity generation, with offshore wind as the most important, supplemented by solar PV and onshore wind but also hydropower, wave power, geothermal energy and the utilisation of biogas from organic residues.
+The strongly electrified heat sector uses highly efficient heat pumps for domestic hot water and space heating that are partly supplied by decentralised rooftop PV.
 Those findings are consistent with studies for other countries or regions [53-55].
 It should be noted, however, that for the purposes of this study the shares of offshore wind, wave power, and tidal stream generation should be regarded as potentially interchangeable.
 The amount of offshore wind generation can be extended to fulfil the quantity projected from wave power.
 This could be the case if the possibility of a medium term rapid technical optimisation in wave power technology does not materialise.